 6. Separation Anxiety

 Separation anxiety is fear-based.
 Therefore, to prevent it, you need to desensitize your dog to his fears – namely that you won’t come back.
-This can actually be done very easily through training.
+You can easily do this through training.

 7. Begging for food or stealing food

 The best way to counter this is to teach the “leave it” command.
-Once it is taught, you can teach your dog to leave just about anything alone – food, people, other pets.
-This is an effortless command to teach as well.
+Once your dog learns this command, you can teach your dog to leave just about anything alone, including food, people, and other pets.

 8. Jumping up on people

-When a dog is excited, they may jump on people.
-This is a widespread behavior.
+When a dog is excited, they may jump on people, and it’s relatively widespread behavior.
 Luckily, the “leave it” command can help with this as well.
 Some people also teach their dog “calm,” but this is a bit harder.

 9. Playing Too Rough